Bob Otto

-Early years
+Early life

 Otto attended Foothill High School, where he played tight end.
 He accepted a football scholarship from Idaho State University, where he was converted into a defensive end.
 He started a few games as a sophomore.
 He became a regular starter as a junior.

 He registered 45 tackles (6 for loss) as a senior.
 He finished his college career with 145 tackles (21 for loss).

 Professional career

 Seattle Seahawks (first stint)

-Otto was selected by the Seattle Seahawks in the ninth round (248th overall) of the 1985 NFL Draft.
+Otto was selected by the Seattle Seahawks in the ninth round (248th overall) of the 1985 NFL draft.

 Dallas Cowboys

 In 1986, he signed as a free agent with the Dallas Cowboys.
 He was released on September 1, 1986.
 He was signed on September 23, to replace defensive end Jesse Baker.
 He wasn't re-signed after the season.

 Seattle Seahawks (second stint)

 On April 3, 1987, he signed as a free agent by the Seattle Seahawks.
 He was placed on the injured reserve list on September 1, before being cut later in September.